aleksanderbastek/todo/src/scripts/README.md

 ## Quick first run

-At first run make sure you have all required software installed.
+At first, run make sure you have all the required software installed.
 Then run commands in the following way:

 -   `restore all` using VS Code task `Restore: all` or `pwsh ./src/scripts/restore.ps1 all` command in terminal
 -   `build` using VS Code task `Build: docker images` or `pwsh ./src/scripts/build.ps1` command in terminal